-Jack White, Environmental, Health, Safety expert, Art Credits.
+Jack White, Environmental, Health, Safety expert, City of Phoenix.
+Art Credits.

 A vactor truck is often utilized in the pumping and cleaning of clogged sewer lines.
-Always be careful of all construction and maintenance concerns for everything in the sewer or septic field is dangerous and many operators have be injured and killed.
+Always be careful of all construction and maintenance concerns for everything in the sewer or septic field is dangerous and many operators have been injured and killed.